cosmic-frey/HackSussex-2025/README-BLOG.md

 Integrating audio with video clips, directly in Javascript, is so much harder than adding in sound effects for actions or effects.
 Initially I wanted to make the video in Canva (along with the audio) then just load it for the intro-video.
 However, the loading of video clips was far too delayed and would cut off the audio/video or the audio and video would load seperately and un-sync.
 This was even a problem for shorter clips, so the video scenes had to be compiled/made directly in Javascript.
 I got a weird bug in rendering the Mushroom_cry sprite, where a blue bar appeared above (there is no blue in the line above this sprite sheet, I still don't know how to fix this).

 ### The physics kept going wrong in Level 1:
-Level 1 took the longest amount of time to make (nearly all of day 1, 12pm - 10pm).
+Level 1 took the longest amount of time to make (nearly all of day 1, 12pm - 10pm), far longer than the creation of Levels 2 and 3.
+This was primarily because the actions, dynamics and physics defined in Level 1 helped to speed up the creation of Levels 2 and 3 (such as: gravity-driven shooting for spell-casting and fire, coin-counting, shadow threat dynamics, jumping, implementing sliding screens, etc).

 ### Coin-counting kept multiplying instead of adding and it made me cry:

 ### I kept breaking level 2:
+Level 2 kept breaking because I over-complicated the mechanics of this level.
+The screen would stop sliding, gravity would pull all objects off the bottom of the screen, shadow threats would not load, etc. I fixed these bugs by completely stripping back my code, writing down exactly what physics/mechanics I wanted for each of the components (to find the code blocks I needed to direct my focus to) and cross-referencing with the tap to fly demo on Phaser for Desktop (super helpful, as the demo code is so clean and minimal).
+In stripping back the code for Level 2, we were able to get this level completed in 2.5 hours.

 ### I managed to fix the flames in Level 3 by accident?
 The flame demo from Phaser.io (linked in resources) looked so cool, and I wanted to implement it in the Boss Fight in Level 3.
+I had already set up the particle effect for casting attack spells, and exploding/destroying shadow threats in Level 1, as well as the gravity-directed attack dynamics (so that if you shoot, the shot actually hits the target instead of diffusing into 'thin air').
+So, in my head, adding a 'mask' inspired by the phaser.io flame demo would be an easy way to elevate our Boss Fight visuals ('easy' being the famous last word).

 ### Jumping mechanics are actually a nightmare that I still need to fix:
 Something kept happening that kept taking away the double-jump dynamic I had coded in initially for Level 1, and subsequently affected the jump dynamic to dodge in Level 3.
 This wasn't a major problem, as even if you only dodged 50% of the time in Level 3, you still beat the dragon - however this may pose greater issues in Medium and Hard modes that it does in the Easy mode.

 ### Backend is actually really hard:
-Having avoided needing to ask for help, a member of the team who's game got banned helped me in the last few minutes of submission when all my backend code broke, I couldn't make my URL work, and I was about to cry.
-The speed they went through my checks was off the charts, and although they couldn't help me fix whatever I did wrong with the backend code, they helped me with the mistake I had made with creating my URL, and also introduced me to GitHub Desktop (which embarassingly I didn't know existed).
+Having avoided needing to ask for help for nearly 24 hours, I finally needed to.
+A member of the team who's game got banned from judging (super sad) helped me in the last few minutes when suddenly all my backend code broke, I couldn't make my URL work, and I was about to cry (remember me saying that I was going to keep it simple?
+Hahahaha).
+The y went through my errors so fast and were amazing at explaining the issues to me.
+Although they couldn't help me fix whatever I did wrong with the backend code (I think I wrote it in the wrong files/folders), they helped me with the mistake I had made in creating my URL, and also introduced me to GitHub Desktop (which embarassingly I didn't know existed).

 I am so thankful for how helpful people were at this event, and how good they were at explaining problems.
 There are still some backend bugs I need to fix.
 These fixes will happen gradually over the next few weeks/months (I'm in my final year of university at the moment).
 Debugging through the console has been a game changer, and it's also helpful for returning to a project (as I find this method acts as comments for errors).

+## Non-Technical Things I Learnt From Attending My First In-Person Hackathon: